 Example Of A Torque/Horsepower Curve

-Optimal Shift
+Optimal Shifting

 The optimal RPM range for shifting gears will be somewhere between the peaks of torque and power.
 The specific optimal rev range will once again vary for each car, with the ideal RPM being that at which, if changing up a gear, you will be able to deliver more torque to the wheels at the higher gear than in the lower gear.